Images of Nature - Instruction - Workshops

 Photographing Colorado’s Mountain Towns: We have expanded our travel program on Colorado's Mountain Towns to provide our audience with a vision of these towns from the photographer's viewpoint.
 They are all full of photo opportunities.
 As with our travel program, this presentation takes the audience to over a dozen towns and explores their history, current status, a glimpse into their future and of course, looks at the opportunities for great photographs.
 We also discuss the ins and outs of travel to these towns and provide some recommended camera gear for the journey.

-Airshow Photography: We have a one-hour short course on photographing airshows.
-Our main areas of expertise are nature and travel, but we have had a passion for aircraft and flight photography.
+Airshow Photography: We have recently revised and upgraded one-hour short course on photographing airshows.
+Our main areas of expertise are nature and travel, but we have always had a passion for aircraft and flight photography.
 We have presented to many audiences a course we call Airshow Photography 101, A Photographer’s Survival Guide to Airshows.
 Our program takes attendees through the logistics of locating and planning to attend airshows, the typical sequence of events, and how to get the most out of the day.
 We of course, provide a lot of hints on camera equipment and techniques to get those great shots.

 One hour or less travel programs with the photographer in mind: